 One of the underlying assumptions we make about people we don’t necessarily have a healthy relationship with is that their personality is based on what we see from them.
 We characterize people and assign labels based on our interactions and analysis of their behavior every day.
 Despite that, we never know what is indeed going on in that person’s world.
 Have you considered that maybe they had a rough upbringing?
 Or perhaps they may have just lost somebody close to them, and the resulting anger is just them releasing their frustration?
 Never judge somebody or make assumptions.
 Instead, the next time you see them, keep a calm demeanor and wish them well.
 You may not think it, but they will notice that you took the high ground and didn’t invite another conflict or confrontation.
 Instead, when you realized that another fight was about to brew, they were taken off guard with your kind words or gestures.

 Meditation is a powerful weapon that we have at our disposal, and we don’t even recognize it.
 It takes you some concentration and focus.
 You do not even have to do anything other than just sitting down and forcing your brain to work and think about it.
-Meditating is to engage in contemplation and reflection, and if you’re looking for ways to be grateful, what better way to do that then to look back on things you can be thankful for.
+Meditating is to engage in contemplation and reflection, and if you’re looking for ways to start a gratitude practice, what better way to do that then to look back on things you can be thankful for.
 Going through the hustles of everyday life, it seems as if we do not have time for everything that we want to do.
 Besides, the quick pace that time flows by also makes us tend to forget what we can be grateful for on the way.
 That is why occupying our free time productively can be such a valuable thing to do.

 Early in the morning, before you go to bed, or whenever you have time throughout the day, just close your eyes in a quiet place and form images in your head that can make you feel grateful.
 Think about your friends.
 Your provisions, your education, your health.
-Think about everything that you have that benefits you and use it to motivate you to continue to be grateful.
+Think about everything that you have that benefits you and use it to motivate you to continue your gratitude practice.
 There is always something that one may have that another may covet heavily.
 Again, this requires little energy and focuses your brain on working.
 Like a lot of other things here, this provides you with an abundance of health benefits.

 Meditation has been shown to reduce stress while increasing self-awareness.
 Above anything else, intense meditation puts your mind at ease and allows you to concentrate on what is important to you.
 Allow yourself time to meditate on what is essential, and your mood will instantly increase.